 This approach has led to “style box” investing.
 Investors might buy a selection of U.S. stock funds that focus on large-capitalization, mid-cap and small-cap stocks.
 Within these three size ranges, they might purchase a top-rated growth fund, value fund and blended-style fund.
 That means they end up with nine different U.S. stock funds.
 Similarly, they might purchase a collection of mutual funds that give them exposure to foreign stocks and to the bond market.

 A recipe for success?
 It seems not.
 S&P Dow Jones Indices, a division of S&P Global, puts out a regularly updated study comparing actively managed funds to appropriate market indices.
-Over the 20 years through mid-2022, the vast majority of funds in the nine U.S. style boxes underperformed their benchmark index.
-The failure rate ranged from 85% for large-cap value funds to 98% for large-cap growth funds.
-Meanwhile, among international funds, the 20-year failure rate varied from 87% for small-cap funds to 96% for emerging markets funds.
-The 15-year results for bond funds were almost as disheartening, with the failure rate running at 71% or higher in all but one category.
-Even the most-promising category saw almost 58% of actively managed bond funds lag their benchmark index.
+Over 20 years, the vast majority of funds in the various U.S. style boxes underperform their benchmark index, with the failure rate typically running at more than 90%.
+The failure rate among bond and foreign-stock fund is also high, with a majority of funds in each category failing to beat their benchmark index.
 The full data can be found here.

 This market-lagging performance should be no great surprise.
 It isn’t easy to find market-beating stocks and bonds.
 Every trading day, investors pore over the market, hunting for bargains.
 If a stock is undervalued, it’s unlikely to stay that way for long.
 But while the search for winning stocks is often fruitless, it isn’t cheap.
 Many stock funds charge 1% or so in annual expenses and might incur another 0.5% in transaction costs, for a total of 1.5%.
 Sure enough, that’s the sort of shortfall you typically see each year when you compare funds to their benchmark index.